swallowcamel/nancywiki/Diagnostics.md

 It is possible to provide a description for a diagnostics method that will be included in the form that is used to invoke the method.

-There are two ways you can provide the description; by using an attribute on the method or by providing a property that will return the desciption.
+There are two ways you can provide the description; by using an attribute on the method or by providing a property that will return the description.

 To use the attribute you simply add the `Nancy.Diagnostics.DescriptionAttribute` to the method and provide a description and that is all there is to it.
-However sometimes you may find yourself requiring a bit more control of the description string, for example of you want to provide localized strings.
+However sometimes you may find yourself requiring a bit more control of the description string, for example if you want to provide localized strings.

 When you find yourself in these situations you can use the property approach.
-Nancy use a convention where it tries to find a property that as the same name as the method, but with an added `Description` suffix appended to it.
+Nancy uses a convention whereby it tries to find a property that has the same name as the method, but with an added `Description` suffix appended to it.
 An example of this would be a `NameOfYourMethodDescription` property for the `NameOfYourMethod` method.

-If your method has been decorated with the `DescriptionAttribute` and you also have a description property declared, then the propery will take presedence over the attribute.
+If your method has been decorated with the `DescriptionAttribute` and you also have a description property declared, then the property will take precedence over the attribute.

 #### Customizing the output with templates

 As previously mentioned, the output of your diagnostics method will be rendered using the [JSON Report Format](http://www.servicestack.net/docs/framework/json-report-format) and will use the formatting templates that it declares.
-However, Nancy provides you with the option use custom output templates.
+However, Nancy provides you with the option to use custom output templates.

 An output template is a `Mustache` template and you can specify a unique template for each of your diagnostics method.
 Just like with method descriptions, you have the possibility, to provide the template, using either an attribute or a property.

-For templates the attribute that is used is the `Nancy.Diagnostics.TemplateAttribute` and the naming convention for the property is name of the property with a `Template` suffix.
+For templates, the attribute that is used is the `Nancy.Diagnostics.TemplateAttribute` and the naming convention for the property is name of the property with a `Template` suffix.

 #### Creating a simple diagnostics provider